 Fraud scrubbing is the verification process that makes online payments via e-commerce sites safe and secure.
 The process will check the customer’s IP address, as well as IP blacklists, and whether the IP geolocation matches the billing address.
 If anything appears suspicious, the transaction will be declined.

-A study found that 61% of online merchants say credit card was the leading payment method for committing fraud, so having the right tools in place is crucial to prevent this from happening.
+A study found that 61% of online merchants say credit cards are the leading payment method for committing scams, so having the right tools in place for credit card fraud prevention.

 What is friendly fraud?

 Friendly fraud, also known as chargeback fraud, is when a customer claims a chargeback despite not having a legitimate reason to do so.
 But, why is it called ‘friendly’ fraud?
 More often than not, they don’t realise they’re committing fraud.
 They are simply a disgruntled customer wanting their money back as soon as possible, when in fact, disputes can often quickly be managed by simply contacting the merchant.
 It’s interesting to know that 23% of consumers admit to asking for a chargeback even though they were satisfied with the purchase!

 However, a legitimate chargeback can only be claimed if they’ve not received the service or product they paid for, whether that’s down to fraudulent activity and the cardholder did not authorise the payment or the product didn’t arrive or is not as expected, and the merchant is unhelpful or unresponsive.

 It’s pretty clear that customers misunderstanding when they should use a chargeback is the cause of friendly fraud being on the rise, but that doesn’t help out merchants.
 That’s why it’s important to be able to manage chargebacks so that you can tackle them head-on.